Travel to Georgia with Colour Tour Georgia

 On the way back to Tbilisi, the travellers will visit at first Jvari Monastery nearby from Mtskheta.
 The monument of VI century is included into the list of UNESCO.
 Then visit of Mtskheta city and masterpiece of Georgian architect – Svetitskhoveli Cathedral in Mtskheta (XI c, UNESCO)

-At the end return back to Tbilisi and drop off in the hotel of traveller's stay in Tbilisi.
+At the end return back to Tbilisi and drop off at the hotel of traveller’s stay in Tbilisi.

 Duration: 6-7 hours